RedisLabs/redis-cluster-proxy/README.md

 Cross-slots queries are queries using keys belonging to different slots of even different nodes.
 Since their execution is not guaranteed to be atomic (so, they can actually break the atomic design of many Redis commands), they are disabled by default.
 Anyway, if you don't mind about atomicity and you want this feature, you can turn them on when you launch the proxy by using the `--enable-cross-slot`, or by setting `enable-cross-slot yes` into your config file.
 You can also activate this feature while the proxy is running by using the special `PROXY` command (see below).

 **Note**: cross-slots queries are not supported by all the commands, even if the feature is turned on (ie. you cannot use it with `EVAL` or `ZUNIONSTORE` and many other commands).
 In that case, you'll receive a specific error reply.
+You can fetch a list of commands that cannot be used in cross-slots queries by using the `PROXY` command (see below).

 # The PROXY command